-The Chicano movement is a Mexican nationalist movement, based on ethnic and mestizo racial nationalism, which seeks to gain political control of the southwestern United States and to ultimately join it with Mexico.
+The Chicano movement is an ultranationalist nationalist movement, based on ethnic and mestizo racial nationalism, which seeks to gain political control of the southwestern United States and to ultimately join it with Mexico.
 They are the ideological heirs of the faction of Mexican nationalists, who worked with the German Kaiser in World War I and Hitler in World War II.
 These earlier Mexican nationalists were promised the territory of the American Southwest as a reward, if Mexico would join with the Germans in waging war against the US.
-As a nation, Mexico never accepted this deal, but some Mexican factions would have.
+As a nation, Mexico never accepted this deal, but pro-Nazi Mexican factions would have, along with a very large part of the Mexican public.

 The term “La Raza” (The Race) was popularized by the book by Jose Vasconcelos, La Raza Cosmica (The Cosmic Race).
 La Raza Cosmica was a major source of inspiration for the Chicano movement, which began in the late 1960’s.
 This book is similar to the Nazi racial mythology translated to the Mexican historical cultural environment.

-Vasconcelos was identified as a paid Nazi propagandist and a member of the Nazi fifth column in Mexico by Life Magazine in their June 10, 1940 issue.
-He published and edited the journal, “Timon” (Rudder) in the early 1940’s, which was a propaganda organ for Nazism in Mexico.
+Vasconcelos was identified as the major Nazi propagandist and a member of the Nazi fifth column in Mexico by Life Magazine in their June 10, 1940 issue.
+He published and edited the journal, “Timon” (Rudder) in the early 1940’s, which was the most important propaganda organ for Nazism in Mexico.
 Below is a copy of the Life article in PDF format.

+This is the original source of the article.
 Scroll down to page 51 in this issue of Life to see the same story at Google books.
-The print is small.
-You can expand the view in the browser to read the article.
-Use the + button at the top of the page.

 This is just one visible example of Chicanos copying Nazi symbolism.
 The United Farm Workers is a Chicano / La Raza organization.
 The design by the brother of Cesar Chavez of their original flag was inspired by that of a historic Nazi battle flag.
 In the image below the two flags are compared.
 The Nazi swastika is simply replaced by a Mexican nationalist symbol, a Mexican/Aztec eagle.
 After the resemblance to the historic Nazi flag began to be noticed, the design was slightly altered to make the similarities less obvious.